NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 {: #alias-response title="Aliasing referral response"}

-The incremental delegation of `customer7.example.` is aliased to the one that is also used by `customer5.example.` Since both delegations are in the same zone, the authoritative name server for `example.` returns both the CNAME realising the alias, as well as the SVCB RRset which is the target of the alias in {{alias-response}}.
+The incremental delegation of `customer7.example.` is aliased to the one that is also used by `customer5.example.` Since both delegations are in the same zone, the authoritative name server for `example.` returns both the CNAME realising the alias, as well as the DELEG RRset which is the target of the alias in {{alias-response}}.
-In other cases an returned CNAME or SVCB RR in AliasMode may need further chasing by the resolver.
+In other cases an returned CNAME or DELEG RR in AliasMode may need further chasing by the resolver.
 <!-- TODO: Add an AliasMode referral without expansion within the zone -->

-With unsigned zones, only if an incremental deleg delegation exists, the SVCB RRset (or CNAME) will be present in the authority section of referral responses.
+With unsigned zones, only if an incremental deleg delegation exists, the DELEG RRset (or CNAME) will be present in the authority section of referral responses.
 <!-- TODO: Add a referral response for an unsigned zone -->
 If the incremental deleg does not exist, then it is simply absent from the authority section and the referral response is indistinguishable from an non supportive authoritative.
 <!-- TODO: Add a non incremental deleg referral response for an unsigned zone -->